eliasjulian/pigtails/README.md

 #### Using the library

 1. Create a [Sketch Cloud account](https://sketch.cloud/signup) (<- open that in a new tab)
+2. Request access to the [Pigtails Owned Assets UI library](https://sketch.cloud/s/0A5Ve)
-2. Choose `Add Library to Sketch` from the dropdown on the [Pigtails Owned Assets UI page.](https://sketch.cloud/s/0A5Ve) Gif below for how to do that
+3. Choose `Add Library to Sketch` from the dropdown on the page.
+Gif demo below for where that's at.

 ![Add Library to Sketch demo](https://github.com/eliasjulian/pigtails-ownedassets/blob/master/addtolibrary.gif "Add Library to Sketch demo")

-3. That's it!
-You can either use the file as a library to pull assets from (method described above) OR download the [whole Sketch file](https://sketch.cloud/s/0A5Ve) and use it as a boilerplate for your project (recommended for fastest method to create banners and emails with linked product imagery)
+4. That's it!
+You can either use the file as a library to pull assets from (method described above) OR use the other option in that dropdown and download the [whole Sketch file](https://sketch.cloud/s/0A5Ve) and use it as a boilerplate for your project (recommended for fastest method to create banners and emails with linked product imagery)

 #### Best Practices